jsgomes4477/pui-hw0/README.md

 # Programming Usable Interfaces

 Below is a history of the iterative process it took to create my first website based off the guidelines in class.
 Please take a look at the HW6 deployed website to see the full working version.
 I did not design this website, but simply learned how to emulate it in order to familiarize myself with HTML.
-If you want to see the process, thoughts, and documentation behind my final website project which I designed from scratch, please take a look at the file called "final-project' and the FP4 deployed website.
+If you want to see the process, thoughts, and documentation behind my final website project, which I designed from scratch, please take a look at the file called "final-project' and the FP4 deployed website.
 Thank you.

 Deployed website: https://jsgomes4477.github.io/pui-hw0 `add the URL to your deployed website`